 Member at Large

 Marti is a current board member of Community Board 9 as well as a member of the Mayor's Advisory Council on Nightlife.
-As a drag artist he is known for his political activism, concert tours, talk show, and television appearances.
-He has used his drag as a force to engage people to become active in politics.
+As a drag artist they are known for their political activism, concert tours, talk show, and television appearances.
+Marti has used their drag as a force to engage people to become active in politics. martigcummings.com

 Paul is a lifelong Democrat and long-time activist who has been fighting for progressive causes for most of his adult life.
 He has worked in over 20 states on Democratic campaigns from Dukakis for President to Corey Johnson for City Council.
 Besides being District Leader, he serves on Manhattan’s Community Board 4, organizes with Gays Against Guns, fundraises for MS Society, and is one of the earliest members of Hell’s Kitchen Democrats.
 Paul believes that the Democratic Party can and should be more representative of our neighborhood so will work to ensure voices from Hell’s Kitchen are heard by our local elected officials and at the Party.